 The Eau Claire Internship Fund is internship funding for students completing an unpaid internship in the Eau Claire area.
 The Eau Claire Internship Fund will pay a student up to $3000.
 This experience is funded by donations from alumni and employers.

 This is open to all undergraduate majors.
 Preference is given to students seeking internships in fields and industries where interns are often unpaid (non-profit organizations, government agencies, startups) and for students who have a financial hardship.

-Spring 2023 internships are now accepting applications.
-Apply here by October 31st.
+Spring 2024 applications are now open.
+Apply here by December 26th >

 - The internship must be at least 200 hours